divinsmathew/cowatch/README.md

 # Overview

 Born out of necessity, this project helps you book your COVID-19 vaccination slot (if you live in India).
 Get pinged when a new vaccination slot becomes available in your area through sound alerts and browser notifications.
-An `IFTT` integration to receive mobile notifications is in the works.

 This program **cannot book** a vaccination slot for you, instead it uses the Co-WIN APIs to alert you when a new slot becomes available.